Teaching Hridaya Yoga

 Teaching Hridaya, I am also a student of every moment.
 Douglas Harding once said “its total presence was my total absence,” and I am reminded of this constantly while teaching.
 It seems very clear to me that the presence, or grace, that flows through the classes is the real teacher, and in the absence of the controlling mind, all those who are present are united as students.
 Teaching Hridaya in both Guatemala and Mexico has been a beautiful journey into the heart, a journey that shows no signs of coming to an end.

-I applied for the 2012 Hridaya Teacher Training Course with no strong intention to teach afterwards.
-I saw it as a beautiful opportunity to dedicate three solid months to my own practice and to dive more deeply into the understandings of Advaita Vedanta, the non-dual perspective.
-It has been two years now since graduating the HTTC, and in this time I have consistently been teaching Hridaya.
+I applied for the 2012 Hridaya Teacher Training Course with no strong intention to teach afterward.
+I saw it as a beautiful opportunity to dedicate three solid months to my own practice and to dive more deeply into the understanding of Advaita Vedanta, the non-dual perspective.
+It has been two years now since graduating from the HTTC, and in this time I have consistently been teaching Hridaya.
 It seems that in love and surrender, all plans and expectations are superseded…

 It occurred to me early on in teaching that it is not the words that are said that carry the meaning, but the presence behind them.
 And just being present for the students, just Being, seems to be the greatest teaching; offering with honesty an example of living with an open heart, living surrender, allows the teachings to really live and go beyond any boundaries of student or teacher.

 Spontaneity and laughter, love and support blossom as each class unfolds in a new way from the last, allowing rather than controlling, all seems to just flow.
 Allowing stillness, and not being afraid of sitting in silence in front of the class has also been beautiful for me – stillness continues as always to teach from within.